Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  :rspan:`2` ``int mode``

-       -  :cspan:`1` Indicates if the screen shall be blanked.
+       -  :cspan:`1` Indicates if the woke screen shall be blanked.

     -  ..